fmblab/Biofoundry-Palette/README.md

 Biofoundry Palette Program does not require any additional installation.
 In order to execute the file, a please click BFP.exe

 **Operation Instruction**
--OPERATOR: place the name of the person running the machine
+- OPERATOR: place the name of the person running the machine
-- CLIENT: place the name of the customer
+- USER: place the name of the customer
 - ORDER ID: place the name of ther order identification
 - ORDER VOLUME: place the amount of the order
 - NEW/OLD WELL: choice of using old/used well
 - PLATE ID: place the identification of old/used well
 - WELL POSITION: starting column position of the well
-- STEP: steps (step 11 is golden gate assembly)
+- STEP: step 1-5
 - ORDER DATE: date of order is placed
-- DEADLINE: date of product to be sent
+- RUN DATE: date of product to be sent
 - FILE NAME: name of the instruction file

 However, when if one wants to run using raw python script, please install the following python packages